Mario Tricoci: Career

-Early Years
+Early years

 Mario Tricoci's interest in hair started when he was in his youth.
 As a young adult, Tricoci worked as an apprentice at the local salon in Italy.
 When Tricoci came to Chicago in the late 1950s as a teenager, he got his first job at John Edward's, a salon on Michigan Avenue.
 Since that point, Tricoci has been in business, and he is known for starting his career in 1960.

 Soon, Tricoci's talent in the cosmetology industry was recognized, and in 1966, Tricoci won Best Hairdresser at what is now the American Beauty Show.
 In 1967, Tricoci again won a major award, the Grand World Supreme, for fashion.
 Following this success, Mario, along with his brother, decided to start their own salons.
 In the 1970s, Tricoci and his brother, Franco, began salons in the Villa Park and Des Plaines area in Illinois.
 Thirty-five years later, the Mario Tricoci Hair Salons & Day Spas, are still successful.

 Hair Salons & Day Spas

-Today, Mario Tricoci owns 14 Hair Salons & day spas in Chicago.
-With over 1,400 employees, Tricoci is able to step back and be the overseer of the company.
+Today, Mario Tricoci owns 13 Hair Salons & day spas in Chicago.
+With over 1,400 employees, Tricoci is the overseer of the company.
 Tricoci claims that 92% of salons fail in the first two years, and he is proud that 35 years later, his salons are still running strong.
 His Arlington Heights location is famous for being the first salon and day spa in the Midwest area.

-Tricoci likes his staff to know that he is available, and he prides himself on stopping into his multiple locations regularly.
-He states, "It's important that new staff know I am available...Plus, I always learn from them".

 Mario Tricoci's Hair Salons & Day Spas are considered some of the best places in Chicago to receive innovative and effective beauty services.